Sanatana Resources (CVE:STA) Stock Price Up 25% – What’s Next?

-Sanatana Resources Inc. (CVE:STA – Get Free Report) rose 25% during mid-day trading on Wednesday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 455,000 shares were traded during trading, an increase of 488% from the average daily volume of 77,348 shares.
+Sanatana Resources Inc. (CVE:STA – Get Free Report)’s stock price rose 25% on Wednesday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+Approximately 455,000 shares changed hands during mid-day trading, an increase of 488% from the average daily volume of 77,348 shares.
 The stock had previously closed at C$0.02.

 Sanatana Resources Trading Up 25.0 %